 With plants, including trees, this process is called dormancy instead, which is a life-cycle period during which growth, development, and physical activity are temporarily stopped, helping an organism to conserve energy.

 Trees begin to go dormant in the fall when environmental cues like cooler temperatures and shorter periods of daylight alert them to the necessity of scaling back in order to conserve their core resources.
 Trees do not make food in the winter.
 Leaves then become a liability, so they shed them, often spectacularly, via the production of a chemical called abscisic acid (ABA).
 ABA prevents cell division and impedes growth in both deciduous trees and conifers (which do not lose their needles in fall, but do go into dormancy.
 With fewer parts to nourish, the tree can maintain its dormant core with stored nutrients.

-While winter seems harsh to humans, trees native to colder climates are meant to experience dormancy, so it would be counterproductive to take measures to “spare” them.
+While winter seems harsh to humans, trees native to colder climates are meant to experience dormancy, so it would be counter productive to take measures to protect them.
 Of course, trees transplanted from other climates or ecosystems are different and must have a different kind of care.
-If you need advice on how to best care for any of your trees, do not hesitate to contact an expert at Chop.
-That is the area of our expertise.